 Only Child Syndrome (OCS) is a new coinage for the behavior and attitude of an only child.
 However, we can’t sideline or repudiate them for their birth alone.
-There are many advantages of having a single child, and many benefits to dating one.
+There are many advantages to having a single child, and many benefits to dating one.
 The pros and cons of being an only child also change according to each individual’s family dynamics and are multi-faceted in nature.

 When you marry an only child or date one, there are a few things you may need to know about how being an only child affects relationships.
-They have learned to be independent having grown up without any peers to be compared to in the house.
-But like everything else, being an only child comes with its share of pros and cons, up and downs.
+They have learned to be independent, having grown up without any peers to be compared to in the house.
+But like everything else, being an only child comes with its share of pros and cons, ups and downs.

 What It’s Like Being An Only Child

 Being an only child comes with its own set of quirks and requirements.
 An only child often has to tackle a bunch of stereotypes about their personality, the most common ones being that they’re selfish, entitled, and not used to sharing.
 Contrary to popular perception, it can also be a fulfilling experience and a learning opportunity that can equip a person to handle their future relationships healthily.

 Forget all the stereotypes and try to understand the way only children are raised.
 Studies claim that family dynamics end up affecting the state of a child’s mental and physical health, and other studies suggest that children who have experienced a healthy family dynamic tend to do better in academics, interpersonal relationships as well as emotional well-being.

 In most cases, it can be argued that the kind of family a person has grown up in is more important than whether they were an only child or not.
 Questions like “Are only children lonely?” might be running through your head right now, and the answer, frankly, is that it depends on who you ask.